Bessō Takigahara

 Spend 10 days living in step with the edible landscape of Takigahara: a rural community in Japan where people coexist with nature, and neither the mountains nor the long culture of food cultivation has moved for centuries.

-Held in a locally owned and beautifully restored Japanese farmhouse nestled at the foot of Kurakake-yama, this program provides an opportunity to embrace sustainable ways of living with nature and others.
+Held in a locally owned and beautifully restored farmhouse at the foot of Kurakake-yama, this program is designed in deep collaboration with the villagers who welcome us to learn from them — and invite us to share our knowledge too.

 16 places only.